frictionlessdata/frictionless-prototype-py/docs/target/extension-guide/README.md

 print(rows)
 ```

 This example is over-simplified to show the high-level mechanics but actually writing Frctionless Plugins is really easy.
-For inspiration you can checks the `frictionless/plugins` directory and learn from real-life examples.
+For inspiration, you can checks the `frictionless/plugins` directory and learn from real-life examples.
 Also, in the Frictionless codebase there are many `Check`, `Control`, `Dialect`, `Loader`, `Parser`, and `Server` implementations - you can read their code for better understanding of how to write your own subclass.